floooh/sokol-zig/README.md

-!!!
-WIP WIP WIP !!!

-Experimental auto-generated Zig bindings for the [sokol headers](https://github.com/floooh/sokol).
+Auto-generated Zig bindings for the [sokol headers](https://github.com/floooh/sokol).

+WIP, because not all sokol-headers have been added yet.

 ## BUILD

-Use the zig 0.6.0 HEAD version (the 0.6.0 release is too old)

 Currently Windows and Linux is supported (not yet macOS).